hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   signing device,

-- to import an externally stored private key and state to a newly initiated signing device,
+- to import an externally stored private key and state to a newly initiated signing device, and

 - allow practicing with backup recovery and to ensure backups are valid.

-Backup management can be viewed as a more specific type of state management; we make this distinction to clarify the aims of our recommendations.
+Backup management can be viewed as a more specific type of state management.
+The document makes this distinction to clarify the aims of our recommendations.

 ## Key Export, Key Import and Key Transfer {#keymovement}

-As part of state and backup management, we will discuss mechanisms to export, import or transfer private key and state material.
-In order to avoid misunderstandings we now specify these notions more precisely.
+As part of state and backup management, this section discusses mechanisms to export, import, or transfer private key and state material.
+In order to avoid misunderstandings, these notions are specified more precisely.

-key export
+key export:
-: mechanism of exporting secret data, which yields (partial) private key and state material, from the signing device to external storage.
+: A mechanism of exporting secret data, which yields (partial) private key and state material, from the signing device to external storage.
 This external storage may be given in digital or non-digital form.

-key import
+key import:
-: mechanism of importing secret data, which loads (partial) private key and state material, from external storage to the signing device.
+: A mechanism of importing secret data, which loads (partial) private key and state material, from external storage to the signing device.

-key transfer
+key transfer:
-: a cryptographically protected transfer of ownership of private key and state material from one signing device to another.
+: A cryptographically protected transfer of ownership of private key and state material from one signing device to another.

 Systems and architectures relying on key transfer are generally expected to